 - 2 swimsuits (for daily snorkeling excursions)

-> With UV filter and secure strap.
-Polarized glasses help you to see through the reflection at the surface of the water and can be very useful while looking for marine life.
+- Sunglasses with UV filter and secure strap (polarized glasses help you to see through the reflection at the surface of the water and can be very useful while looking for marine life)

 - Insect repellent

 - Sunscreen and lip balm (at least SPF30)